Update on Fieldwork and Permit Availability

 If a synergasia is contemplated, the name(s) of the Greek co-director(s) and a clear outline of the divisions of labor and responsibilities between the Greek and American teams, including a statement that each side will provide one-half of the required funds and staff for each season.
-In synergasia projects, and according to the directive of the Ministry of March 2018, the two teams must sign a “protocol of cooperation” before the beginning of their project.
+In synergasia projects, and according to the directive of the Ministry of March 2018, the two teams must sign a “protocol of collaboration” before the beginning of their project.
 In this protocol the two teams must describe the intellectual purpose of the synergasia, the duration and the budget.
 The synergasia project is equally divided between the two parties and the Greek side is the director of the project.
 The "protocol of collaboration" is signed by the directors of the project and the directors of the collaborating institutions.

 Instructions for applying to the Hellenic Ministry of Culture and Sports

 For those granted one of the School’s five fieldwork permits, the following guidelines apply.
 If you have questions about this procedure, please contact the Assistant to the Director.
 Please consult the 2018 Ministerial Decision on the Definition of archaeological fieldwork, conditions and procedure for issuing permits of systematic archaeological research and regulation on systematic excavations (English - Greek), as well as the Ministry's latest directive (2018) on the Terms, conditions and procedure for permitting systematic archaeological research in Greece (English - Greek) before submitting your request.